-- "Switch capabilities"
+- "Switch features"

 - "Switch components" on page 2

 - "Port side of the switch" on page 3

-- "Nonport side of the switch" on page 4
+- "Nonport side of the switch" on page 3

-Switch capabilities
+Switch features

-The SAN48B-5 offers the following features and capabilities:
+The SAN24B-5 offers the following features and capabilities:

-- Up to 48 auto-sensing ports of high-performance 16 Gbps technology in a single domain - Ports on Demand scaling from 24 to 36 or 48 ports - 2, 4, 8, and 16 Gbps auto-sensing Fibre Channel switch and router ports - 2, 4, and 8 Gbps performance is enabled by 8 Gbps SFP+ transceivers - 4, 8, and 16 Gbps performance is enabled by 16 Gbps SFP+ transceivers - 10 Gbps manual set capability on FC ports (requires the optional 10 Gigabit FCIP/Fibre Channel license) - 10 Gbps performance is enabled by 10 Gbps SFP+ transceivers - Ports can be configured for 10 Gbps for metro connectivity (on the first eight ports only)
+- Up to 24 auto-sensing ports of high-performance 16 Gbps technology in a single domain - Ports on Demand scaling from 12 to 24 ports - 2, 4, 8, and 16 Gbps auto-sensing Fibre Channel switch and router ports - 2, 4, and 8 Gbps performance is enabled by 8 Gbps SFP+ transceivers - 4, 8, and 16 Gbps performance is enabled by 16 Gbps SFP+ transceivers - Universal ports self-configure as E, F, M, or D ports.
+EX_Ports can be activated on a per port basis with the optional Integrated Routing license.
+D-port functionality is also available for diagnostics. - Inter-Switch Link (ISL) Trunking (licensable), which allows up to eight ports (at 2, 4, 8, or 16 Gbps speeds) between a pair of switches combined to form a single, logical ISL with a speed of up to 128 Gbps (256 Gbps full duplex) for optimal bandwidth utilization and load balancing.
+The base model permits one eight-port trunk plus one four-port trunk.

-- Universal ports self-configure as E, F, M, or D ports.
-EX_Ports can be activated on a per port basis with the optional Integrated Routing license - Diagnostic Port (D-Port) feature provides physical media diagnostic, troubleshooting and verification services - In-flight data compression and encryption on up to two ports provides efficient link utilization and security - Virtual Fabric support to improve isolation between different VFs - Fibre Channel Routing (FCR) service, available with the optional Integrated Routing license provides improved scalability and fault isolation - Inter-Switch Link (ISL) Trunking (licensable), which allows up to eight ports (at 2, 4, 8, or 16 Gbps speeds) between a pair of switches combined to form a single, logical ISL with a speed of up to 128 Gbps (256 Gbps full duplex) for optimal bandwidth utilization and load balancing - Dynamic Path Selection (DPS), which optimizes fabric-wide performance and load balancing by automatically routing data to the most efficient available path in the fabric - SFP+ optical transceivers that support any combination of Short Wavelength (SWL) and Long Wavelength (LWL) or Extended Long Wavelength (ELWL) optical media among the switch ports - Extended distance support enables native Fibre Channel extension up to 7,500 km at 2 Gbps - Support for unicast, multicast (255 groups), and broadcast data traffic types - Fabric OS, which delivers distributed intelligence throughout the network and enables a wide range of value-added applications including Advanced Web Tools and Zoning.
-Optional Fabric Services include: Adaptive Networking with QoS, Extended Fabrics, Enhanced Group Management, Fabric Watch, ISL Trunking, and End-to-End Performance Monitoring (APM) - Support for Access Gateway configuration where server ports connected to the fabric core will be virtualized - Hardware zoning is accomplished at the port level of the switch and by World Wide Name (WWN).
-Hardware zoning permits or denies delivery of frames to any destination port address - Extensive diagnostics and system-monitoring capabilities for enhanced high Reliability, Availability, and Serviceability (RAS) - 10G Fibre Channel integration on the same port provides for DWDM metro connectivity on the same switch (available on the first eight ports only) - EZSwitchSetup wizard that makes SAN configuration a three-step point-and-click task - Real time power monitoring enables users to monitor real time power usage of the fabric at the switch level - Port-to-port latency minimized to 800 nanoseconds through the use of cut-through frame routing at 16 Gbps
+- Dynamic Path Selection (DPS), which optimizes fabric-wide performance and load balancing by automatically routing data to the most efficient available path in the fabric - SFP+ optical transceivers that support any combination of Short Wavelength (SWL) and Long Wavelength (LWL) or Extended Long Wavelength (ELWL) optical media among the switch ports - Extended distance support enables native Fibre Channel extension up to 7,500 km at 2 Gbps - Support for unicast traffic - Fabric OS, which delivers distributed intelligence throughout the network and enables a wide range of value-added applications including Web Tools, Advanced Zoning, Fabric Watch, Full Fabric, and Enhanced Group Management.
+Optional Fabric Services include: Adaptive Networking with QoS, Extended Fabrics, ISL Trunking, Server Application Optimization (SAO), and Advanced Performance Monitor - Support for Access Gateway configuration where server ports connected to the fabric core will be virtualized - Hardware zoning is accomplished at the port level of the switch and by World Wide Name (WWN).
+Hardware zoning permits or denies delivery of frames to any destination port address - Extensive diagnostics and system-monitoring capabilities for enhanced high Reliability, Availability, and Serviceability (RAS) - EZSwitchSetup wizard that makes SAN configuration a three-step point-and-click task - Real time power monitoring enables users to monitor real time power usage of the fabric at the switch level - Port-to-port latency minimized to 800 nanoseconds through the use of cut-through frame routing at 16 Gbps